johnrearden/pa-data-driven-design/README.md

 **Business Requirement 2** - The client wants to test the premise that airplanes with Multiple Engines are “Higher, Further, Faster”.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D4, D5, D6 and E1

-**Business Requirement 3**\*  - The client is interested in evaluating the “strength and weakness”-profile for two of their main competitors Piper and Cessna by evaluate the differences in performance for different features.
+**Business Requirement 3**\*  - The client is interested in evaluating the “strength and weakness”-profile for two of their main competitors Piper and Cessna by evaluating the differences in performance for different features.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

-**Business Requirement 4** - The client is interested in predicting the necessary values that an airplane Wing Span (Design feature) need to take on in order to reach certain performance targets.
+**Business Requirement 4** - The client is interested in predicting the necessary values that an airplanes wing span (Design feature) need to take on in order to reach certain performance targets.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D3, D4, D5, D6, and E1

 **Business Requirement 5** - The client is interested to see if any “invisible” yet distinct airplane clusters (based on features) are hiding in the data using unsupervised learning.
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, B4, B5, C1, C2, C3, C4, C5, C6, D1, D2, D4, D5, D6, and E1

-**Business Requirement 6** - The client (who currently investigates a new design for a high altitude loiter airplane) is interested to establish if their assumption that the max altitude (ceiling) an airplane can fly at is heavily dependent on span, larger span, higher altitude.
+**Business Requirement 6** - The client (who currently investigates a new design for a high altitude loiter airplane) is interested to establish if their assumption that the max altitude (ceiling) an airplane can fly at is heavily dependent on span (larger span, higher altitude).
 [Epics and User Stories](#epics-and-user-stories) A1, A2, B1, B2, B3, C3, D1, D2, D3, and E1

 **Business Requirement 7** - The client wishes to refine their design tools and validate the classic Breguet Range equation, which, among other things, says that the distance an airplane can fly is linearly dependent on a weight ratio that is getting larger when, the portion of the airplanes weight that is made up by fuel, is getting larger.